Cat Weight Loss Guide

 Use low-calorie, healthy treats.
 For cats, small snacks of lean fish, egg, or poultry may help increase satiety.

-Feed more frequent, smaller meals to increase satiety and reduce begging behaviors.
+Feed more frequently, offering smaller meals to increase satiety and reduce begging behaviors.

-Use hunter-feeders and food puzzles to provide mental stimulation around feeding (“engage your cat’s inner predator”).
+Use hunter-feeders and food puzzles to provide mental stimulation around feeding (As Dr. Ward says, “Engage your cat’s inner predator.”).

-Engage your cat daily in two 15-minute exercise and play sessions.
+Engage your cat daily in at least two 5 to 15-minute exercise and play sessions.

-Weigh your pet once a month and make changes and adjustments as needed.
+Weigh your pet every one to three months and make changes and adjustments as needed.

 Involve your family.
-Everyone needs to be aware of how much and how often you are feeding your pet during the weight-loss period.
+Everyone needs to be aware of how much and how often they are feeding their pet during the weight-loss period.

 Be patient.
 Most cats will only safely lose 0.5-1.0 lbs per month.